shreyasgowda63/NS_3/src/network/doc/network-overview.rst

 NetDevice States and Behavior
 *****************************
 This section is aimed at giving a general guideline on how NetDevices behave when certain events happen.
-Linux distingushes between the administrative state and operational state of a NetDevice.
+Linux distinguishes between the administrative state and operational state of a NetDevice.
 Administrative state reflects whether the user wants to use the NetDevice or not.
 In Linux, this state is the result of ``ip`` or ``ifconfig`` command.
-For eg: ``ip link set eno1 up`` or ``ip link set down`` using ``ip`` command.
+For example, ``ip link set eno1 up`` or ``ip link set down`` using ``ip`` command.
 UP state means the user wants to use the device for data transmission and DOWN state means the user doesn't want to use this device.
 A NetDevice's administrative state can change to UP in two ways:

-* By means of explicit management action i.e by the use of a command such as ``ip``.
+* By means of explicit management action i.e. by the use of a command such as ``ip``.
 * As a result of the system's initialization process.

 To mimic an explicit management action in ns-3, user can use ``SetUp ()`` function to bring the NetDevice to UP state and  ``SetDown()`` to bring the NetDevice to DOWN state.
 When a Device transitions to UP state, whether or not the operational state will change is dependent on the type of NetDevice in question.
-For eg. In CsmaNetDevice, if the channel is attached, then operational state will change to UP immediately whereas in PointToPointNetDevice, operational state changes when the device is connected and there is an active device on other end as well.
+For example in CsmaNetDevice, if the channel is attached then operational state will change to UP immediately whereas in PointToPointNetDevice, operational state changes when the device is connected and there is an active device on other the end as well.
 When a device is brought to DOWN state, the operational state also changes to DOWN state.